Mapping and Analysis of West Coast Groundfish to Support Their Conservation and Management

 Our modeling efforts target on a range of groundfishes which are either targeted or avoided in the groundfish fishery, including: Bocaccio, Canary Rockfish, Cowcod, Darkblotched rockfish, Pacific ocean perch, Widow rockfish, Yelloweye rockfish, Petrale sole, Sablefish, Longspine and Shortspine thornhead rockfish, Blackgill rockfish, Chillipeper rockfish, Dover sole, and Lingcod.

 We are compiling diverse fishery-dependent and fishery-independent data sets and developing new predictive models to examine the distribution of size-structure and changes in distribution over time.
-We are awaiting approval from NMFS to make initial distribution models available to the public.
-We anticipate these models will be used by non-governmental organizations, NMFS and state resource managers for fisheries and ocean activity planning.
+We are awaiting approval from NOAA's National Marine Fisheries Service (NMFS) to make initial distribution models available to the public.
+We anticipate these models will be used by non-governmental organizations, NMFS, and state resource managers for fisheries and ocean activity planning.

 Potential Findings, Benefits, Outcomes